mhvis/solar/sysv/README.md

 # SysV

-Service script for `samil_upload.py`, for running it automatically on boot.
+`samilupload` is a service script for `samil_upload.py`, for running it automatically on boot, based on `/etc/init.d/skeleton`.
+There is also a more straightforward, less complex version in `samilupload2` by Christian Leyer.

 ## Usage